pitchtarget/pitchtarget.github.io/api/users/create.markdown

 ---
 layout: default
-title: Sign up API
+title: Creating a new User - Users API
 ---

-# Sign up API
+# Users API

 ## Create a new user
 In order to create a new user, you must ask username and password to your users.
 Usernames are unique in your client_id namespace, and Users API does not allow to register multiple users with the same username.